Skip to main content

 Sister Hilary Halpin, OSB was born Joellen Marie on January 3rd, 1940 in Chicago, Illinois.
 She entered the community on September 12th, 1958, making her final profession on August 16th, 1965.

 In 1971, Sister Hilary founded the Child Development Program and Early Learning Center at Saint Scholastica High School.
-In the program, a pre-school class of around 15 four year old children served as a "lab" for the high school course, Child Care and Devlopment.
+In the program, a pre-school class of around 15 four-year-old children served as a "lab" for the high school course, "Child Care and Devlopment."
 High school students in the course could apply theories of child psychology and early education learned during lectures to a real-world pre-school class of children selected from various backgrounds.

 After serving as the director of the Early Learning Center for 20 years, in 1991 Sister founded and opened the British Infant School in Skokie, Illinois.
-The pre-school for children aged 3-5 blended a Montessori style of teaching with the British Model from Olive Ketty.
+The pre-school for children aged 3-5 blended a Montessori style of teaching with the British Model by Olive Ketty.
 Sister's goal was to give children "religious, social, and academic experience outside of the home."

 Extent